 A Free Associated State cannot unilaterally set the terms of the agreement or make them permanent.
 Like all international agreements, either nation can unilaterally terminate the association.

-In order to become a Free Associated State, Puerto Rico would have to become independent and then negotiate the terms of the relationship between the U.S. and Puerto Rico.
-Some of the things the “commonwealth” party has recommended in a new FAS are ideas that never materialized under “commonwealth” or have yet to be approved by Congress.
+In order to become a Free Associated State, Puerto Rico would first have to become independent and then negotiate the terms of its relationship with the U.S. An independent Puerto Rico would have to have this negotiation without the benefit of a Resident Commissioner.

 As is the case with the current FAS, continued permanent U.S. citizenship could not be guaranteed, existing levels of federal financial support would likely decrease substantially, a new court system would have to be created, and continued national security protection would come with strings that Puerto Rico would be unable to control.